 The baseline Model 3 is the cheapest you can buy anywhere.
 But while this can be a sub-$50K vehicle in the U.S., it starts a lot higher here in Australia.

-The lowest price tag you’ll see on a Tesla Model 3 in Australia is $69,425, but that’s before on-road costs are taken into account. $70,000 isn’t exactly what you would call an affordable option, and as we already reported, Elon Musk agrees.
+The lowest price tag you’ll see on a Tesla Model 3 in Australia is $75,275 for a 2020 model.
+Previous to this it was $69,425.
+Of course, this is before on-road costs are taken into account. $75,000 isn’t exactly what you would call an affordable option, and as we already reported, Elon Musk agrees.